coldmanck/Image-Filtering-and-Hybrid-Images/results/index.md

     % column
     pad_input_image = padarray(intput_image, [(filter_row - 1)/2, (filter_col - 1)/2]);
 ```

-Next, filter the image by using useful build-in function, `im2col` and `col2im`.
-Implement convolution blockly
+Because of difficulty of implementing 2-D convolution, I make the decision to process it by twice 1-D convolution.
+That is, firstly convolute with vertical mask and secondly convolute with horizontal mask.
+In matlab, we can convolute the matrixs by using useful build-in function, `im2col` and `col2im`.
+Finally, output it.

 ```
+    output = [];
     for layer = 1:3
         % make all filter_row*filter_col size patch of input image be columns columns = im2col(pad_input_image(:,:,layer), [filter_row, filter_col]);